Sarawak Work Permit AP Quota: Requirements + Worked Examples (2026)

 Citra Excel

 Hiring foreign workers in Sarawak requires a series of government approvals before a work permit can be issued.
 This guide walks you through each step — from the initial Hiring Outcome Report to the final PLKS issuance — with the actual document checklists and sector-specific requirements you need to prepare.
+For agency-managed lodgement of the AP, Labour Licence, and PLKS, see our general workers service.

 Need help with your application?
 Citra Excel handles the entire process end-to-end.
 Call us at +6011-1113 8685 or WhatsApp us for a free consultation.